 The presence of high levels of male hormones (androgens) associated with PCOS can lead to excessive hair growth on the face and body.
-This can be extremely embarrassing and difficult to manage, with some women suffering from anxiety and depression as a result.
-Regular waxing and shaving can cause the delicate skin on the face to become sore and sensitive with ingrown hairs – and can even cause hyperpigmentation.
+Hirsutism can hugely dent someone’s confidence and be difficult to manage, with some women suffering from anxiety and depression as a result.
+Regular waxing and shaving can cause the delicate skin on the face to become sore and sensitive, some experience ingrown hairs, and can even cause hyperpigmentation.

 What is hirsutism?

-Hirsutism is the name given to excessive hair growth in women and is caused by the production of the androgens hormones, such as testosterone.
+Hirsutism is excessive hair growth and is caused by the production of androgens hormones, such as testosterone.
 The most common cause of hirsutism is PCOS but it can also be caused by medicines, anabolic steroids, or other hormonal conditions.
 Find out more on the NHS website.

 Does laser hair removal hurt?